erkandem/mlAppKit/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to mlAppBinder's documentation!
+Welcome to mlAppBinder’s documentation!
 =======================================

 .. toctree::
-   :maxdepth: 4
+   :maxdepth: 1
    :caption: Contents:

    includeme